WillowTree1184/RazorCookieAuthService/README.md

 Then, Copy the `CookieAuthService` floder into your project.

-Last, add these service to DI Containers, initialize the ChecksumService, AuthController and TokenDictionaryService, here is an example:
+Last, inject AuthService to DI Containers, initialize the ChecksumService, AuthController and TokenDictionaryService, here is an example:

 ``` c sharp
 //In Program.cs